 Newly Retired: The Ultimate Relocation Guide

-Here’s everything you need to consider before the transition.
+Here’s everything you need to consider for retirement relocation.

 Why Relocating After Retirement Is a Popular Option

 There are many cost-saving and lifestyle advantages to relocating after retirement.
-As you make the transition to a slower pace lifestyle, here's what you can look forward to:
+As you make the transition to a more relaxed lifestyle, here's what you can look forward to:

 Creating Your Retirement Relocation Checklist